ipchelsea/Blockchain-Resources/README.md

 # UW BLOCKCHAIN SOCIETY GUIDE

 ## About
 We encourage everyone who is participating the hackathon to look through these resources.
 Feel free to contribute!
+What is covered?
+(Blockchain Basics, Developer Guide, Blockchain APIs and Frameworks, Video Tutorials, Presentation Pitches and Courses).

 ## Blockchain Basics
 * [Blockchain for Social Impact : Moving Beyond the Hype](https://www.gsb.stanford.edu/sites/gsb/files/publication-pdf/study-blockchain-impact-moving-beyond-hype.pdf). -Recommended